 - Only shows the traffic between the two ends.
 Does not tease out any information like the above Detail levels, nor does it show the Matrix or the Confidence Factor.
 Note: this output is only useful for the most hard-core debugging, which should be using a packet analyzer instead.

 This proprietary score rates what we feel are the chances that an email sent to the tested address right now would go securely.
 It ranges from 0 (no chance) to 100 (sure thing).
 It takes into account the order and strength of each Mail eXchanger (MX) listed for the recipient's domain, and the strength, precision, and validity of the recipient's SSL certificates.

 This matrix lists, for each MX, the MX preference and the steps TestReceiver took in proofing the server.
 Each step shows OK/FAIL and how long (milliseconds) the step took to complete.
 See the Wikipedia MX_record article for info on MX servers.

 The steps are in order:

 - Indicates we can connect to the server.
 This shows the server exists, is on, is connected to the Internet, and is listening for connections.

 - Indicates we are allowed to connect to the server.
-This shows the allows connections from most domains and IP addresses (since it allowed CheckTLS to connect).
+This shows the server allows connections from most domains and IP addresses (since it allowed CheckTLS to connect).